phw198/OutlookGoogleCalendarSync/about.md

 ## Summary
 Thousands of spare-time hours have now gone in to this project, and I'd like to think it's come a long way.

-Beta releases should now be pretty stable, but if you find a bug [you can help](https://github.com/phw198/OutlookGoogleCalendarSync/wiki/Reporting-Problems) squash it! :beetle:
+Beta releases should now be pretty stable, but if you find a bug [you can help]({{ site.github-repo }}/wiki/Reporting-Problems) squash it! :beetle:

+See the [history of enhancements](release-notes.html) and bug fixes thus far.

 If you would like to support this tool and its further development, your donations are very welcome...